faithastrid/CouchIno/readme.md

 Currently incomplete, working on it!

+## Complete Objectives

+Completed - Implement Rotary Encoders to dynamiclly change max speed and the throttle on the right side because the left side is less powerful.
+This means we are currently veering left.

 ## Current Objectives

- Half Completed - Implement Rotary Encoders to dynamiclly change max speed and the throttle on the right side because the left side is less powerful.
-This means we are currently veering left.

 Planning stages right now - Implement a speaker to create a horn using controller buttons.
+Mux switch between bluetooth module and the arduino.
+Arduino uses small sounds.
+Bluetooth modules for songs.
+Connects to computer speakers.

 Implement a digital e-stop

+### Update 3/27/23
+Changelog: I (dhruv) along with Jake got the drift pot working.
+We changed nothing, it just decided to start working when we tested it.
+That is basically all we did today.
+I will research some bluetooth modules for the speaker system.

 ### Update 3/22/23
 Changelog: I (Dhruv) updated the code.
 The code for both potentiometers works.
 However, the drift pot will not hold a stable value.
 It keeps fluctating.
 That is why I disabled that and only enabled the speed pot for now.
 Jake suggested the problem is with the wiring, so I will take a multimeter and check the pot later.